carpedavid/heroictales/content/core-rules/welcome.md

 * **Dice pool** — players roll a set of six-sided dice (d6) in order to determine the results of their choices.

 ## Influences
 Heroic Tales is inspired by a number of other role-playing game systems.
-The concept of scene-level resolution is taken from [Wushu](http://danielbayn.com/wushu/) by [Daniel Bayn](http://danielbayn.com/).
-An inspirational rules-light system is [Lasers & Feelings](http://www.onesevendesign.com/laserfeelings/) by [John Harper](http://www.onesevendesign.com/).
+The concept of scene-level resolution is taken from [Wushu](http://danielbayn.com/wushu/) by Daniel Bayn.
+An inspirational rules-light system is [Lasers & Feelings](http://www.onesevendesign.com/laserfeelings/) by John Harper.
 Advantage and disadvantage during dice roles comes from Dungeons & Dragons 5th Edition and Skill Challenges come from 4th Edition.

 Every game has potential to enhance your gaming experience, from the most popular role-playing game in the world, to the smallest of independent systems.

 ## Always Free
 The Heroic Tales Core Rules will always be freely available, redistributable, and reusable.
-The Core Rules, along with resources for players, GMs, and designers are available at https://heroictalesrpg.com.
+The Core Rules, along with resources for players, GMs, and designers are available right here at [https://heroictalesrpg.com](https://heroictalesrpg.com).